BradleyColson/Politics/README.md

 # Political Contribution Analysis 2020 Election (FEC)

+Finding the top donors and donor citiies using SQL.

 Identified a massive "Donation Gap" where the top 1% of donors matched the total output of the bottom 70% of grassroots supporters.

 Key Insights